-The project is carried out at the Quantum Photonics Lab at the Faculty of Physics of the University of Warsaw under the lead of Dr Michał Karpiński, in collaboration with the Optical Quantum Technologies group at the University of Oxford.
-The project is financed through the HOMING programme of the Foundation for Polish Science.
-The total value of the project is 753 270 PLN.
-It is fully funded by the European Union’s European Regional Development Fund.
+The project was carried out at the Quantum Photonics Lab at the Faculty of Physics of the University of Warsaw under the lead of Dr Michał Karpiński, in collaboration with the Optical Quantum Technologies group at the University of Oxford.
+The project was financed by the HOMING programme of the Foundation for Polish Science.
+The total value of the project was 753 270 PLN.
+It was fully funded by the European Union’s European Regional Development Fund.

 Experimental single-photon pulse characterization by electro-optic shearing interferometry